[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Background

 Reinforcement Learning (RL) is often defined on a Markov Decision Process (MDP, \citealp{markovdp}) of the form $\mathcal{M}= \langle \mathcal{S}, \mathcal{A}, \mathcal{R}, T, p_0 \rangle$, where $\mathcal{S}$ is the set of all (discrete) states, $\mathcal{A}$ is the set of all possible actions, $\mathcal{R}$ is a (stochastic) reward function from state-action pairs to real-valued rewards, $T$ is the (stochastic) transition function from state-action pairs to next states and $p_0$ is the initial state distribution over $\mathcal{S}$.
 Within this MDP, RL introduces a policy $\pi$ which provides a distribution over actions for each state \citep{sutton_rl}.
 A common RL task is \textit{optimal control}, whereby we seek to find a policy $\pi^*$ which maximises the expected discounted return $J(\pi)$ received from $\mathcal{M}$.
 If we define $R_t$ as the reward received at timestep $t$ of the MDP and $\gamma \in [0, 1)$ as the discount factor, then we can define this target as $J(\pi)=\mathbb{E}_\pi\left[ \sum_{t=0}^\infty \gamma^t R_t \right]$.

 Classical RL algorithms work \textit{online}, in that training and evaluation is done with access to the underlying environment / MDP \citep{sutton_rl}.
 However, for some domains (e.g.\ medical or logistical) it is impractical to let a process train in a real-world environment, and policies are instead trained using a dataset $\mathcal{D}=\{(s_t, a_t, s_{t+1}, R_t)\}$ of state, action, next state and reward tuples gathered using existing policies.
 RL algorithms which can function using only $\mathcal{D}$ (without access to $\mathcal{M}$) are referred to as \textit{offline} RL algorithms.
 The simplest offline RL algorithm is Behaviour Cloning (BC), whereby the policy $\pi$ is trained to mimic the actions taken in the dataset $\mathcal{D}$ \citep{kumar2022should}.
 More complex algorithms aim to estimate some of the mechanics of $\mathcal{M}$, so as to be able to express a preference for which actions should be imitated or avoided by the new policy.
 Many optimal control algorithms for offline RL exist (e.g.\ \citealp{CQL, IQL}), but relevant for this reproduction is primarily the OptiDICE algorithm proposed by \cite{lee2021optidice}.
 The basic OptiDICE algorithm (on which FairDICE is based) learns a critic $\nu$ from $\mathcal{D}$ which estimates the value of each state, and uses this critic to calculate weights $w^*(s, a)$ expressing whether a certain state-action pair should be imitated more or less by an optimal policy (for details, see \citealp{nachum2019dualdice} and \citealp{lee2021optidice}).
-Policies are then learned via weighted behaviour cloning: $\pi = \arg\max_{\pi'} \mathbb{E}_{(s, a) \sim \mathcal{D}}\left[w^*(s, a)\log \pi'(s, a) \right]$.
+Policies are then learned via weighted behaviour cloning: $\pi = \arg\max_{\pi'} \mathbb{E}_{(s, a) \sim \mathcal{D}}\left[w^*(s, a)\log \pi'(s|a) \right]$, where the strength of $w^*$ is controlled by a hyperparameter $\beta$, with a large $\beta$ constraining $w^*$ to be near 1.